 4. Be Realistic

-A person with BPD does not have the same understanding about emotions, and he lacks coping mechanisms to manage them efficiently.
+A person with BPD does not have the same understanding about emotions and lacks coping mechanisms to manage them efficiently.
 You need to have a realistic understanding of your partner's behavior and your role in his life as "caretaker."

 Also, you need to know that the dysfunction BPD creates in a person's life cripples their emotional capability and understanding, so it's likely that you will not be able to have an emotionally mature relationship.